-Similar to observations from other experimental infection studies of susceptible species with SARS-CoV-2, viral RNA was frequently detected in the respiratory and lymphoid tissues at 4 and 8 DPC, and less frequently at 21 DPC.
-Low levels of viral RNA were also detected in the olfactory bulb, liver and heart in a few animals at 4 and 8 DPC.
+Viral RNA was frequently detected in the respiratory and lymphoid tissues at 4 and 8 DPC, and less frequently at 21 DPC.
+Low levels of viral RNA were also detected in the olfactory bulb, liver and heart in a few animals up to 8 DPC.
 Nasopharynx, trachea, tonsil, and tracheobronchial and retropharyngeal lymph node tissues had the highest viral RNA levels.
 In addition, viable virus was isolated from the trachea of one of the challenged animals at 4 DPC, evident of active SARS-CoV-2 infection.
 The prominent lymphoid hyperplasia along the respiratory tract was a feature common to both infected and mock-infected animals.
 Even though this response seems to be most prominent at 8 DPC, its background presence in mock-infected animals precludes establishment of a direct association with SARS-CoV-2 infection.
 Few animals at 4 DPC showed mild to moderate tracheitis with evidence of epithelial alterations, however, viral antigen was not detected in the respiratory epithelium and solely localized to phagocytic cells within lymphoid aggregates (#713).
 Overall, viral antigen appeared associated with lymphoid aggregates, with limited antigen positivity observed primarily in phagocytic cells.
 Alternatively, SARS-CoV-2 antigen might have been acquired by phagocytosis of viral proteins rather than by limited infection.
-This observation explains the lack of significant virus shedding and effective transmission to co-mingled animals.
+This observation explains the lack of significant virus shedding and effective transmission to co-mingling animals.
 Together our results indicate that sheep can be experimentally infected with SARS-CoV-2 resulting in a limited infection primarily associated with the upper respiratory tract and regional lymphoid tissues.
 Domestic sheep showed low susceptibility to SARS-CoV-2 infection and limited ability to transmit to contact animals.

-The two contact sentinel sheep did not shed viral RNA nor seroconverted during the 21-day long study, but low levels of viral RNA were detected at 21 DPC in the trachea, bronchi and tonsil of one sentinel sheep, and the conchae of both sentinel animals.
-This suggests that transmission could occur but was not very effective and did not result in detectable virus shedding or a robust immune response in the contact sentinel sheep, i.e. a productive SARS-CoV-2 infection was not established in the sentinel animals.
+The two contact sentinel sheep did not shed viral RNA nor seroconverted during the 21day long study, but low levels of viral RNA were detected at 21 DPC in the trachea, bronchi and tonsil of one sentinel sheep, and the conchae of both sentinel animals.
+This suggests that transmission could occur but was not very effective in order to result in detectable virus shedding or a robust immune response in the contact sentinel sheep, i.e. a productive SARS-CoV-2 infection was not established in the sentinel animals.
 While viral shedding from principal infected animals did not appear to be sufficient to cause a productive infection in naïve contact sheep in our study, transmission to other highly susceptible species such as humans or other animals could be of potential concern.

-Finally, the virus competition results from co-challenge of sheep with two virus strains demonstrated coinfection by both SARS-CoV-2 strains and confirmed the competitive advantage of the SARS-CoV-2 B.1.1.7like alpha VOC strain over the ancestral lineage A strain in sheep.
-However, the input ratio of the two virus strains was unintentionally biased toward the alpha VOC ($10\times$), therefore limited conclusions can be drawn from this particular experiment.
+Finally, the virus competition results from co-challenge of sheep demonstrated co-infection by both SARS-CoV-2 strains and confirmed the competitive advantage of the SARS-CoV-2 B.1.1.7-like alpha VOC over the ancestral lineage A strain in sheep.
+However, the input ratio of the two virus strains was unintentionally biased toward the alpha VOC (10x), therefore limited conclusions can be drawn from this particular experiment.
 Nonetheless, these results confirm the ability of the SARS-CoV-2 alpha VOC to infect sheep and its increased replicative capacity in general.